 - Many modern transceivers are phase noise limited, particularly close-in at 2 kHz.
-The League wanted to be able subtract out the phase noise when measuring IMD, and came up with a new method in 2007 using a spectrum analyzer with a 3-Hz filter.
-It can also be done with a 10-Hz filter and averaging of the signal over time. - One may also use an FFT analyzer with longterm averaging to suppress the noise, and make the measurement more quickly.
+The League wanted to be able subtract out the phase noise when measuring IMD, and came up with a new method in 2007 using a spectrum analyzer with a 3-Hz filter. - Useful to the design engineer only. - Now they use an FFT analyzer and a 1-Hz filter with averaging to suppress the noise, and make the measurement more quickly.